 - The support team will first direct you to try Forgot My Password.
 Assuming you’ve already tried that and it didn’t work, select Yes next to Still Need Help.

-- Select No when Snapchat asks “Were you able to rest your password or log back in?”
+- Select No when Snapchat asks, “Were you able to reset your password or log back in?”

 - Fill out the form that appears as accurately as possible the Send it